googleads/googleads-adsense-examples/v2/php/README.md

     file.
 One easy way of doing this is creating an empty `tokens.dat` file in the installation directory and making it writeable by your web server.
 * Open the sample (`http://your/path/adsense-sample.php`) in your browser.
+* If you get an OAuth error for having an unauthorized redirect URI, you might need to go to your API credentials in Google Cloud Platform and add your PHP server address to the "Authorized redirect URIs" section.

 This will start an authentication flow, redirect back to your server, and then print data about your AdSense account.